jcwilk/salem_forum_checker/README.md

 Oh and what it does (not that that's of any importance) is check your forum account for new messages every 10 seconds and make a window manager notification and email you when there's any new messages since last it checked.

+To setup the email part, create a regular gmail account (ie, no fancy 2-step verification or anything like that), and enter the creds in the yml along with the address you want to receive it at.

 Setup
 -----------
 ```